Fady-Esam/Fady-Esam/README.md

 ---

 ### 📌 Currently:
-- 🌱 Learning and building real-world software projects
+- 🌱 Learning and building software projects
-- 💬 Ask me about my mobile, backend, or desktop development experience
+- 💬 Ask me about my projects and experience
 - 📫 Reach me at: **fady.esam.0101@gmail.com**

 ---